Aids and Adaptations Policy

 1. Purpose

-Riverside is committed to the delivery of aids and adaptations where they are necessary to enable customers, or members of their household, to enjoy a better quality of life in a physical and psychological environment.
+Riverside is committed to the delivery of aids and adaptations that will enable our customers, or members of their household, to live independently and enjoy a better quality of life in a safe environment.

 2. Scope

-The policy applies to customers, or associated family members living in Riverside homes, in addition to properties which have services delivered by Managed Agents.
+This policy applies to customers, or associated family members living in Riverside homes, as well as properties which have services delivered by Managed Agents.
+It does not apply to leaseholders, owner occupiers, shared ownership or customers who have started the process of purchasing their property through the ‘Right to Buy’ scheme.

-It will apply to provision within communal shared spaces where applicable and is required to provide a sustainably tenancy for a Riverside customer.
+It will apply to provision within communal shared spaces where applicable and where an adaptation is required to provide a sustainable tenancy for a Riverside customer.

 3. Principles